Aden-Q/Aden-Q.github.io/source/_posts/MIT-6-NULL-Course-Note.md

 $ ls | xargs rm
 ```

 This command will delete the files in the current directory.
 Of course there is a better way to do the same thing.
-This is just an example for illustration purposes.
+This is just an example for some illustration purpose.

 ## Editors